tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - A lease option is a type of real estate investment that involves the purchase of a property with the intent of renting it out.
 The investor leases the property from the owner, who grants them the exclusive right to buy the property at a predetermined price within a certain period of time.

-- There are many benefits that a lease option provides to both the landlord and the tenant, and it's a great way for the tenant to get started in the real estate business while keeping a constant rental property.

 - A lease option is a type of real estate investment that involves buying the option to buy a piece of real estate for a set period of time.
 The investor decides how long they want the option to last, and once that time is up, they either buy the property or let it go.

 - The lease option is a way for the investor to offer tenants the chance to purchase the property after a set period of time for a specified price.
 The investor acts as the lessor, and collects the option fee from the buyer.